pwang009/jmeterInContainer/README.md

 and https://github.com/hhcordero/docker-jmeter-server for providing the Dockerfiles that inspired me.   @wilsonmar for contributing detailed instructions.
 Others that tested/reported after version updates.

+## Credits 2
+This public github repo is inspired by https://github.com/justb4/docker-jmeter.git